Weather of 2010: September 19–22: Oceania

-On September 19 the roof of the 2,000 seat Stadium Southland tennis stadium in Invercargill, New Zealand collapsed and imploded after a storm dumped a near-record amount of snow on it during a tennis match.
-A tennis player narrowly evaded death when the air pressure's shock wave hit him as he loitered outside the stadium's entrance.
-In contrast, in Christchurch the weather was sunny and bright, with a temperature of 15 C not -10 C. near Woodlands, Invercargill and Edendale was closed after a Fonterra truck jackknifed.
-Fonterra had difficulty picking up milk from some areas due to tanker trucks jack-knifing on the roads; 400 farmers dumped their milk for hygiene reasons as it began to ferment and mold.
-Similar automotive incidents closed most of as 10 cm of snow hit Invercargill that day and blocked most of its streets.
+On September 19, the roof of the 2,000 seat Stadium Southland tennis stadium in Invercargill, New Zealand collapsed and imploded after a storm dumped a near-record amount of snow on it during a tennis match.
+In contrast, in Christchurch the weather was sunny, with a temperature of 15 C. Similar automotive incidents closed most of as 10 cm of snow hit Invercargill that day and blocked most of its streets.
 The airport was closed and Air New Zealand crews were sent home.
 Overnight snowfalls hit Lumsden and Queenstown for the second night running.

-The morning of September 20 saw roof collapses from heavy snow of the Wren building and neighboring retailer Briscoes in Yarrow St, Invercargill.

 Heavy snow destroyed a 1000 m2 glasshouse at Eldon Gardens, Donald McDonald's drive in Tweed St, killing 2,000 young tomato plants.
-The weight of the snow buckled the metal support poles of the glasshouse and most of the eight bays collapsed.
-The NZ$100,000 glass house was 18 years old.
 The snowfall in Invercargill was about 10–14 cm deep, and was probably the worst in the town for at least 50 years.

 September 23–25

 September 23–25: Asia

 September 23 saw northern India's storm devastating railways with 22 Delhi (inbound and outbound) trains canceled and another 65 diverted due to the severe flooding in Delhi as the river Yamuna reached the 207.06 m danger mark.
 The Old Yamuna Bridge between East Delhi and New Delhi was closed for safety reasons as the Yamuna river's level rose menacingly.
 Residents in low-lying areas were evacuated to shelters in New Delhi.
 The Yamuna river reached a record high above the 495 ft danger mark in the worst monsoon rains for 30 years, leaving mosquito-attracting pools and coming dangerously near the Taj Mahal; more water was discharged from the Gokul and Okhla barrages.